 Ensure the information you input on all platforms is the same.
 You don’t want to be confusing your customers with different phone numbers.
 Also, we recommend adding some photos to give detailed information about what you do in your business.

 Customers can add some photos after engaging with your business.
 They can write reviews to inform others about what your business does.
 What matters, is getting positive reviews from your customers.
 Customers are more willing to buy from local businesses with positive reviews.

 Start blogging, vlogging or reeling

-Blogging, vloggig, reeling, whatever medium you choose, providing value online is an effective way of marketing your business.
+Blogging, vlogging, reeling, whatever medium you choose, and providing value online is an effective way of marketing your business.
 Whether you are offering products or services for sales, having blogs on your website or videos on your Youtube channel can help potential customers.
 It is an effective SEO strategy you can consider.

 By publishing educational content that makes you sound like an expert in your field, your website can start to rank better online and gradually improves brand awareness.
 The more you have content that ranks, the easier you can reach your local audience.

 For instance, if your business is a restaurant, you can create blogs such as “best place to eat in Hertfordshire” to reach your potential customers in that geographical area.
 Local guides, tricks, or tips can help you when prospects are searching for your business online.